tjouni/j-pack/docs/testing.md

   * Deflate compression and decompression test
     * Test a combination of LZ77+Huffman
   * Data structures tests
+    * BitList tests
+      * Test all functions of the dynamically sized bit array
     * ByteList tests
       * Test all functions of the dynamically sized byte array
-    * BitList tests
-      * Test all functions of the dynamically sized bit array
     * HuffmanNode tests
       * Test all functions of the HuffmanNode class
     * HuffmanTree tests
       * Test that different types of trees built are of the correct form for a few different types of trees
+    * MinimumHeap tests
+      * Test all functions of the heap priority queue implementation
+    * PrefixHashTable tests
+      * Unit tests for asserting that inserted objects can be found in the table
+      * Prefix searching is tested by integration tests through LZ77CompressTest and DeflateTest classes
+    * Prefix tests
+      * Test prefix 16b values for different combinations of two bytes

 ### Manual testing